USPS delays could hit Georgia military, overseas ballots

 Nationwide, at least 150,000 ballots in the Nov.
 3 vote — including 1,706 in postal districts that cover Georgia — were caught in U.S. Postal Service processing facilities and not delivered by Election Day, according to agency data.
 The Postal Service also struggled to track 6,624 mailed ballots in those districts, meaning they were recorded entering processing facilities but not exiting them, due to haphazard expediting procedures.

-For the Senate runoff races, the Postal Service faces even stronger head winds than in November.
+For the Senate runoff races, the Postal Service faces even stronger headwinds than in November.
 The surging coronavirus pandemic has flattened the agency’s workforce, with close to 19,000 postal workers in the U.S. off the job as of Jan.
 1 after contracting the virus or close contact to it, according to the American Postal Workers Union.
-In Atlanta alone, nearly 2,500 of the district’s 15,000 workers were out because of the virus, local labor leaders said.
+In Atlanta, nearly 2,500 of the district’s 15,000 workers were out because of the virus, local labor leaders said.

 Meanwhile, the agency continues to struggle with an avalanche of package deliveries from the holiday season that have clogged up the mail stream, leaving prescription medications, bills, and even local newspapers sitting undelivered in postal facilities.
 The Postal Service delivered only 70.6 percent of first-class mail items on time during the week of Dec.
 12, the most recent data available, compared with better than 95 percent during the same period last year.
 (The Postal Service does not release data on package performance.)